Perspective | The Masters calls for strategy. Bryson DeChambeau is trying strong-arm math instead.

 “I got greedy,” DeChambeau said later, by way of explanation.
 And here, he has set up not just the rest of this week — the first November Masters in history — but also the rest of his career.
 Every shot is an evaluation, a battle between aggressiveness and, to put it kindly, wimping out.
-DeChambeau’s foray into Augusta National’s finest flora showed the path he took in the first round of the Masters, the path he’ll take 99 times out of 100.
+DeChambeau’s foray into Augusta National’s finest flora showed the path he took in the first round of the Masters, the path he will take 99 times out of 100.

 Tiger Woods is the defending Masters champion, and somehow DeChambeau — idiosyncratic and iconoclastic, prepared to wrestle this place to the ground through brute force even as it shows that can be unwise — entered as the central character.
-And after three holes of his Masters, his drive at the par-5 13th didn’t draw around the corner at his command, but instead ended up through the fairway in the needles at the base of a cluster of tall pines.
-The choices: lay up short of the tributary of Rae’s Creek that guards the front of the green (smart), or go for it (fraught).
+And after three holes of his Masters, his drive at the par-5 13th didn’t draw around the corner at his command but instead ended up through the fairway in the needles at the base of a cluster of tall pines.
+The choices: lay up short of the tributary of Rae’s Creek that guards the front of the green (smart) or go for it (fraught).

 For most of the field, the former is a no-brainer.
 For DeChambeau, so is the latter.
 He is not here to throw away his shot, thanks very much.
 So he lashed at it with a 7-iron, danger be damned.
-The ball started left — and drew further left.
+The ball started left — and drew farther left.

 “Is that in the bushes?”
 DeChambeau called ahead to Louis Oosthuizen, one of his playing partners.
 Oosthuizen pointed left.
 Indeed, it appeared dead.